 What genres, styles, and topics do you write about?

 I feel like most writers get the advice to write about the things they know and I constantly disregard that.
 I just write about whatever comes to me and I can’t really say I’ve found myself in many of these situations.
 In terms of genre I dabble in contemporary, fantasy and even a little bit of sci-fi (considering the last 3 projects I started).
-Magical realism and fantasy in general is my one true love though.
+Fantabulism and fantasy in general is my one true love though.

 How long have you been writing?